-The Graduate Committee in English consists of the Graduate Coordinator, two graduate student representatives, and six Graduate Faculty members drawn from the three professorial ranks and representing at least six of the Areas defined under Area Committees in the Department Bylaws.
-The faculty representatives are appointed by the Head of the Department in consultation with the Graduate Coordinator, who serves as permanent chair of the committee and represents one of the areas.
+The Graduate Committee in English consists of the Director of Graduate Studies, two graduate student representatives, and six Graduate Faculty members drawn from the three professorial ranks and representing at least six of the Areas defined under Area Committees in the Department Bylaws.
+The faculty representatives are appointed by the Head of the Department in consultation with the Director of Graduate Studies, who serves as permanent chair of the committee and represents one of the areas.
 The other members serve two-year terms.
 Two graduate students, one elected from M.A. candidates and the other from Ph.D. candidates, also serve.
 They are chosen in an election conducted by the English Graduate Office early every Fall Semester.
 The Graduate Committee is charged with these responsibilities: